Skip to content

 Cause: Wrong session ID passed to process(), or session already completed.

-from ap3operations import PSIOperation
+from ap3_functions import PSIOperation

 sanction_list = ["Alice Smith,ID001,1 Main St", "Bob Jones,ID002,2 Oak Ave"]

-init_result = psi.start(role="initiator", inputs={"customer_data": "John Doe,ID123,123 Main St"})
+init = initiator.start(role="initiator", inputs={"customer_data": "John Doe,ID123,123 Main St"})

-final = psi.process(session_id, recv_result["outgoing"])
+final = initiator.process(session_id=init["session_id"], message=msg2["outgoing"])

 is_match = final["result"]["is_match"]